fine-fiddle/map/recipes/gelatin.md

   - Stirred continuously till it began to thicken.
   - Could see chunks inside the whole time.
 - Poured into v. lightly greased bowl for cooling.
+- tacky as shit when removed.
+  - Placed on cooling rack in front of fan @ 16:10

 ## First Experiment 2021-03-14
 Large Jello® Packet (6oz) in .75c H20 @ 200°F